-The official notice board may have the form of a website (www.eppa.ee), which may be duplicated by notice board in the briefing room.
+The official notice board may have the form of a website (www.eppa.ee or as briefed), which may be duplicated by notice board in the briefing room in Competition Center.
 Competitors will be provided with connection to the organisers' internet/intranet and teams are expected to bring their own computers provided with a WiFi network interface.